luau-project/LuaInstaller/LuaInstaller.Console/README.md

 LuaInstaller.Console.exe install
 ```

+> [!NOTE]
+>
-**Note**: Installs the latest version of Lua, using the latest version of Visual C++ and Windows SDK for x64 on a 64 Bit operating system or x86 architecture otherwise.
+> Installs the latest version of Lua, using the latest version of MSVC and Windows SDK for x64 on a 64 Bit operating system or x86 architecture otherwise.

 ### Machine-wide installation (Run As Admin - required)